The Reality Subtext extends past the Fourth Wall

 - Star Trek:

-- Nana Visitor of Deep Space Nine was pregnant with Alexander Siddig's baby in the fifth season.
+- Deep Space Nine got in a few great lines in it's fifth season when Nana Visitor (Major Kira) was pregnant with Alexander Siddig (Dr. Bashir)'s child.
 Since Kira was the show's female lead, this would have been hard to hide, so the writers resorted to an insane plot twist: another character's baby had to be transplanted into Kira to save its life after an accident, and then (because of Kira's biology) couldn't be taken back out before the due date.
-While highly sharky, this storyline avoided months of awkward filming — and made possible the immortal Reality Subtext moment where she yells "This pregnancy is all your fault!"

 - The best part was probably in the episode "The Begotten", where the baby is actually born.
 Visitor gets the line "YOU DID THIS TO ME!"
 Common enough in media, where the woman in labor shouts at the father.
 Why is it wrapped in layers of excellence?
 She was shouting at Bashir (the doctor who implanted the baby in her), who is played by Siddig.